blackstork-io/fabric/docs/language/content-blocks.md

 }
 ```

-The order of the `content` blocks in the template determines the order of the generated content in the document.
+The order of the `content` blocks in the template determines the order of the generated content in
+the document.

-If the block is placed at the root level of the file, outside of the `document` block, both names – the content provider name and the block name – are required.
-A combination of block type `content`, content provider name, and block name serves as a unique identifier of a block within the codebase.
+If the block is at the root level of the file, outside of the `document` block, both names –
+the content provider name and the block name – are required.
+A combination of block type `content`,
+content provider name, and block name serves as a unique identifier of a block within the codebase.

-If the content block is defined within the document template, only a content provider name is required and a block name is optional.
+If the content block is defined within the document template, only a content provider name is
+required and a block name is optional.

 A content block is rendered by a specified content provider.
-See [Content Providers]({{< ref "content-providers.md" >}}) for the list of the content providers supported by Fabric.
+See [Content Providers]({{< ref
+"content-providers.md" >}}) for the list of the content providers supported by Fabric.

 ## Supported arguments